What is the best benchtop sandblast cabinet?

 Blast Cabinet Construction

 When looking at any blast cabinet, start with the construction material.
 There are plastic cabinets, steel cabinets, and some hybrid cabinets made of steel with plastic components – or – plastic with steel components.
-Many of the plastic units are well built and inexpensive, as are the hybrids.
+Many of the plastic units are really well built and inexpensive, as are the hybrids.
 We chose to construct the BT 20 from all steel, weld it, and seal it tight.
 We bring a strong and powerful instrument to the market at an affordable cost.

 Most of the time, we don’t use a screwdriver or wrench and throw it away when we’re done.
 The same approach should apply to a blasting cabinet.
 Purchasing a benchtop sandblast cabinet is an investment in your time.
 A quality steel cabinet from Cyclone is built to last and is backed by our warranty and support.